 The Cultural Shift

-Traditionally, a development team and an operations department usually have entirely different deliverables and responsibilities.
-Development team continuously indulges in developing software/application based on changing user needs or market demands for new features or making changes and fixes in the existing product.
-Operations team tries to retain everything as constant as possible so as to deliver maximum stability and availability of software services.
+Traditionally, development and operations teams usually have different deliverables and responsibilities.
+The development team continuously develops software/applications based on changing user needs or market demands for new features or making changes and fixes in the existing product.
+The operations team tries to retain everything as constant as possible to deliver maximum stability and availability of software services.

-Between the two differing goals of Development and Operations teams, Quality Assurance (QA) plays an important role as a key enabler in delivering business value.
-And, DevOps seamlessly integrates all the three functions – Dev, Ops, and QA into a single IT entity that delivers value.
+Between the two goals of the Development and Operations teams, Quality Assurance (QA) plays an important role as a key enabler in delivering business value.
+DevOps seamlessly integrates all three functions – Dev, Ops, and QA into a single IT entity that delivers value.
 DevOps breaks down the organizational silos between development and operations teams.
 It emphasizes that QA is everyone’s responsibility.
-QA & testing function as a bridge between all disciplines, from clients and business to development and operations in DevOps.
+QA & testing is a bridge between all disciplines, from clients and business to development and operations in DevOps.
 QA & testing is viewed as one of the most vital levers for accelerating time to market within DevOps initiatives.

 The Strategic Role of QA in DevOps

 In the DevOps approach, testers and developers play equally important roles.
-The boundaries of job responsibilities between a developer and tester become blurred in DevOps.
+DevOps has blurred the boundaries of job responsibilities between a developer and a tester.
 QA ties together development and operations and enables them to collaborate to have software and applications up & running.
-Everyone in the organization takes responsibility for quality and stability, and thereby for the business success.
+Everyone in the organization takes responsibility for quality and stability, thereby for the business’s success.

 As discussed in our previous post – Importance of Continuous Testing in DevOps – Continuous Testing, when implemented diligently, allows flawless continuity in the delivery cycle.
 It reduces the time from development to operations.
 QA is moving into a more strategic role of building robust software testing infrastructure while tracking quality across the SDLC.

-Having a QA strategy in place, coupled with best practices, has become very relevant.
+Having a QA strategy and best practices in place has become very relevant.
 Organizations are readily embracing the DevOps movement to enable effective software development and operations while achieving superior quality and user experience.

 - QA and testing teams should be part of technical teams.
-They have to move beyond manual functional testing and should focus their efforts on automation and testing strategies.
+They must move beyond manual functional testing and focus on automation and testing strategies.
 QA becomes the enabler of quality across SDLC.

-- Quality needs to be well-defined in order to meet requirements.
-Rather than trying to achieve perfection in software, QA should move towards focusing on accomplishing satisfying user experience within the given time frame.
+- Quality needs to be well-defined to meet requirements.
+Rather than achieving perfection in software, QA should focus on satisfying user experience within the given time frame.

 - Metrics that measure quality have to be laid down and measured.
 Such metrics should detect software defects early in the development cycle.

-- Goals of individual and teams need to be optimized.
-Organizations need to strengthen necessary behavior and cultural shift by incentivizing quality assurance.
+- The goals of individuals and teams need to be optimized.
+Organizations need to strengthen necessary behavior and cultural shifts by incentivizing quality assurance.

-- Requirements need to be specific.
-QA teams should proactively involve in the requirements process to help and guide development teams towards proper direction.
+- Requirements need to be specific for DevOps for QA.
+QA teams should be proactively involved in the requirements process to help guide development teams toward a proper direction.

 - QA & testing should focus more on automated regression testing on critical areas such as key software functionality.

-- QA & testing has to move towards leveraging automation tools to automate testing wherever possible.
+- DevOps QA & testing must leverage automation tools to automate testing wherever possible.

 - Development, operations, and QA teams should be facilitated and encouraged to communicate, collaborate, and optimize their efforts.

 - Continuous integration is the key to identifying defects early in the development lifecycle.
-For continuous integration to be implemented effectively, all the stakeholders have to integrate their work often on a day-to-day basis.
+To implement continuous integration effectively, all the stakeholders must integrate their work often daily.

-- A fully automated continuous testing process needs to be integrated into the SDLC for a successful continuous delivery process that minimizes risks, reduces costs, and accelerates time to market by frequent releases.
+- A fully automated continuous testing process must be integrated into the SDLC for a successful continuous delivery process that minimizes risks, reduces costs, and accelerates time to market by frequent releases.